yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/high-level-concepts.md

 There are several ways to work with OAS APIs in Tyk.
 Which you choose is very much a question of what fits best with your learning and working style:

-- **Tyk Dashboard** - with the addition of OAS support, we have added a New API designer.
+- **Tyk Dashboard UI** - with the addition of OAS support, we have added a New API designer.
 This includes syntax highlighting in the raw editor as well as a more intuitive approach to adding middleware to your APIs.

 {{< note success >}}
 **Note**